t3pleni9/Grive-Applet/README.md

 ### Configuration:

 - Configure the applet to point to your local directory.
-- Run sync for the first time.
-(Auto sync runs at every machine startup).
+- Run sync for syncing files.
+(Auto sync capability to be added.)
-- Log file maintained